AhmedHassan222/Ecommerece-React-App/README.md

-# Project Name
+# eMarket

 **Description:**
-A React application designed to display customer and transaction data.
-The app includes features like filtering and charting to help users interact with and analyze data efficiently.
+A React ecommerece application

 ## Table of Contents